 Society has a sneaky way of impacting women’s libido.
 It might sound strange – but more often than not, our culture shapes how we feel about intimacy and our sexuality.
 This is why cultural factors are some of the most common causes of low libido in women.

 What we like sexually might not always be what we think we should like.
 As women, we’re often taught that sex is dirty – and the less our turn-ons align with messages about female sexuality in the media, the more we can feel uncomfortable about what we like.

-Solution: Moving past the shame that’s blocking your sexual desire is important if you want to get in the mood again.
-This blog post on the impact of shame and other negative emotions during sex might be helpful in understanding more about why you’re feeling shame and how it’s affecting you libido.
+Solution: Moving past the shame that’s blocking your desire is important if you want to get in the mood again.
+This blog post on the impact of shame and other negative emotions during sex might be helpful in understanding more about why you’re feeling shame and how it’s affecting your libido.

 For a lucky few, this may be the case, but for most of us, sex isn’t always that easy.
 And comparing ourselves to the messages we consume about sex, is one of the causes of low libido in women.

 Solution: Challenge yourself when you notice you’re comparing yourself to what “others” do sexually.
 How do you know this is true?
 And even if it is true – in the grand scheme of things, does it really matter?

 If you want tried and tested ways of letting go of society’s pressures surrounding sex – join my coaching program: Re:Desire.
 It’s jam-packed with tools and techniques to help you understand your sex drive and sexuality – and increase low libido.
 The bite-sized lessons and exercises, paired with weekly 1:1 coaching, creates an unparalleled experience to make sure you reach your goals.